LSU-EPG/Puerto-Rico-ES-Project/README.md

 # Puerto-Rico-ES-Project

+## Building Bridges and Capacity for Local and Regional Planning to Address Supply and Demand for Watershed Services in Puerto Rico

 ## Project Background
 Climate change presents new challenges for Puerto Rico’s costal watersheds, both in terms of water quality stressors, water availability, and hazardsrelated to extreme storm events, sea level